Director

 Email: ma8684b@american.edu

-Maria "Masha" Abapolnikova is a first-year PhD student in the Clinical Psychology program.
+Maria "Masha" Abapolnikova is a second-year PhD student in the Clinical Psychology program.
 She graduated summa cum laude from the George Washington University in 2008 with a BFA in Interior Design.
 Her master's thesis examined empathy as a determinant of prosocial behavior, focusing on the moderating effects of positive and negative affect on prosocial decisions.
 Her current research interests include the role of therapist empathy in facilitating adaptive change during psychotherapy, empathy as a trainable skill for mental health professionals, and the impact of therapeutic alliance, interpersonal factors, and patient-therapist matching on enhancing the effectiveness of psychological interventions.

 Research Assistants